MarkvHeusden/WiFan/README.md

 <img src="img/Relais-Module-NodeMCU_Steckplatine.png" alt="how to connect relay to esp8266" width="500"/>

-Connect the black wire (GND) with the Ground pin on my ESP8266 and connect the red wire (VCC) with the 3V3 pin on your board.
-Leave the white wire unplugged and connect the yellow wire (SIG) with D7 pin on your board.
+Connect the black wire (GND) with the Ground pin on your ESP8266 and connect the red wire (VCC) with the 3V3 pin on your board.
+Leave the white wire unplugged and connect the yellow wire (SIG) with the D7 pin on your board.

 > Warning!
 Connect these wires carefully.
 The guide I used, and the picture above told me to connect the VCC on the relay with the VIN pin on your board when using an ESP8266 or ESP32, because you need a 5V output.
 I’ve tried it, and my wire immediately started smoking, so please don’t make the same mistake.
 The 3V3 pin works fine for me instead.